 Where else can you get a lotto ticket, bottle of cheap wine, and banh mi?
-The answer is this convenience store on Canal Street where ambiance isn’t the draw, but the combination banh mi loaded with different meats and pickled veggies is right up there with some of the best in the city.
+The answer is Eat-well Food Mart, a convenience store on Canal Street where ambiance isn’t the draw, but the combination banh mi loaded with different meats and pickled veggies is right up there with some of the best in the city.
 Cheap, too.

 Pho Cam Ly

 Another spot along Magazine Street, Pho Cam Ly is located near Touro hospital.
 The option for brown rice noodles makes them unique, and I dare you try the pho challenge where you must consume two pounds of noodles and two pounds of meat within one hour.
 I love their banh mi with dark meat lemongrass chicken, pickled carrots, cucumber, cilantro, and buttered Dong Phuong bread but the Chinese sausage with eggs sounds delicious, too.